JustEnoughLinuxOS/distribution/BUILDING.md

                 qemu-user-binfmt zstd parted
 ```

 Next, build the version of JELOS for your device.
 See the table above for dependencies.
-If you're building for the RG351V, build RG351P first to provide the build root dependency.
+If you're building for the RG351V, RG351P will be built first to provide the build root dependency.
 To execute a build, run `make {device}`

 ```
-make RG351P
 make RG351V
 ```